openservicemesh/osm-docs/content/en/docs/guides/certificate_management/certificate-rotation.md

 #### Rotating with Hashicorp Vault

-Root rotation for Hashicorp Vault requires Vault version 1.11.
+Root certificate rotation for Hashicorp Vault requires Vault version 1.11.
 Learn how to rotate a root certificate in Vault through the [Hashicorp documentation](https://learn.hashicorp.com/tutorials/vault/pki-engine#step-7-rotate-root-ca).

 Once the root certificate is rotated in Hashicorp you can configure a `MeshRootCertificate`, then move it through the [rotation process](#meshrootcertificate-rotation):